xangelkawaiix/Archrice/README.md

 Click the star button if you find it Awesome!, Also check this cool [guy](https://www.github.com/lukesmithxyz).

 ## Additional Notes:
-Feel free to make pull request as i may implement them, if it's fit my need.
+Feel free to make pull request as i may implement them, if it's fit with the setup.

-*I know you are just copying this without giving me stars ( ͡ᵔ ͜ʖ ͡ᵔ )*